-Any remaining funds on your postage meter from the close of the day before polling day will be repaid to the Australian Government and your State or Territory Manager can assist with this process.
+Any remaining funds on your postage meter from the close of the day before polling day will be repaid to the Australian Government and your MaPS state or territory manager can assist with this process.

 If you wish to have your mail redirected, you will need to make arrangements directly with Australia Post at your own expense.